 The continued use of renewable and zero-carbon alternatives to PG&E electricity avoided 32 MTCO2e in 2022, 21 MTCO2e facility electricity use, and 11 MTCO2e from residential use.
 This is less than the 2020 estimate for avoided electricity emissions for three reasons.
 First, the PG&E energy mix included more renewables in 2022, meaning the BAU emissions factor (MTCO2e per kWh of electricity) was much lower than in 2020.
 Second, Midpen used less electricity in 2022.
 This decreased avoided emissions because for each kWh not used, the BAU decreases more than the actual emissions because the BAU has a higher emissions factor.
-Finally, in 2022 it was determined that in 2020, some facilities were mistakenly reported as using 100% renewable plans from Community Choice Providers (CCPs), but were actually using the CCPs' default 50% renewable plans.
+Finally, in 2022 it was determined that in 2020, some facilities were mistakenly reported as using 100% renewable plans.
 Comparisons to 2020 made in the Facilities section of this report use a corrected calculation for 2020 emissions.
 The correction makes a small difference, because the facilities not on 100% renewable plans had low electricity usage, and the 50% renewable plans are still "carbon-free" meaning they do not include fossil fuel sources like coal or natural gas.
 They do include large hydropower and geothermal generation, which are not considered renewable by the state of California, and which generate small amounts of emissions.